S. S. Chakravarthy

 S. Shajahan Chakravarthy (died 29 April 2023) was an Indian film producer in Tamil cinema.
 He produced a number of Tamil films through his production company, NIC Arts.
-Most of his films starred Ajith Kumar.
+Most of his films starred Ajith Kumar, known as Thala or Ultimate Star in the industry.
 His son Johnny debuted as an actor in Renigunta, which he produced, along with Johnny's subsequent film, 18 Vayasu.
 Chakravarthy also has a daughter, Shakeel Nila Chakravarthy.

 Death

 Chakravarthy died on 29 April 2023.